How to Vstream and Become a Vtuber

-Deciding on what character you would like to stream as is only the first step in the virtual streaming world.
+So how to become a vtuber?
+Deciding on what character you would like to stream is only the first step in the virtual streaming world.
 The beauty and appeal of vstream is the freedom it provides for everyone, possibilities are limited only by your own imagination (and terms of service of the platform you want to stream on).

 If you are starting streaming, it is a good idea to check some basic guides for beginner streamers.
 You can find interesting ones in our Knowledge section:

 Once you have the basics, it’s time to decide if your character will be a 3D or 2D avatar.
 There are pros and cons to both.

 While 3D models provide a bit more possibilities to animate expressions, motion tracking, and more immersive characteristics, it’s not a surprise they are a little bit harder to create, and animating these require higher costs for setup.

 2D characters are a great alternative if you, as a beginner vtuber, have a tighter budget.
 Since these require a bit less work to prepare, you will be able to start with them faster.

 How to create a 2D vtuber character?
 And how much do vtuber models cost?

 - How to make a vtuber model 2D?
 Get your character idea into reality.
 If you already have an idea for your character, you can either draw the draft of the 2D avatar.